johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 -	The new covenant, inaugurated by Jesus, provides a profound fulfilment of the Passover.
 The symbolic sharing of bread and wine, representing the body and blood of the Messiah, speaks of the Passover *Lamb of God*, who sacrificed his life to serve God's eternal purpose.

--	Celebrating the Messiah's sacrifice reminds us of the devoted, sacrificial service to which we are called and commissioned, as members of the new covenant community.
+-	Celebrating the Messiah's sacrifice reminds us of the devoted, sacrificial service to which we are called and commissioned, as members of the new-covenant community.

 ### Evangelistic, proclaiming role ###

-In its evangelistic, proclaiming role messianic communities reflect their confidence that the Messiah, Jesus, is Lord—over the community and spiritual and natural powers influencing human beings.
+In its evangelistic, proclaiming role messianic communities reflect their confidence that the Messiah, Jesus, is Lord—over both the community and the spiritual and natural powers influencing human beings.
 This is demonstrated by being an irresistible, *inviting* community and a compelling, *believing* community.

 #### An inviting community ####

-An inviting community reflects its evangelistic perspective by *inviting* those outside the community to join in giving *allegiance* (worship; service; faithfulness) to the Messiah.
+An inviting community reflects its evangelistic perspective by *inviting* those outside the community to join in giving *allegiance* (worship, service, faithfulness) to the Messiah.

 -	Being inviting implies something more than offering invitations to specific events.
 It means living in a manner that *invites interest* from outsiders through an expression of the mutuality of human community—which starts by caring for the interests of others.[^cf26]

--	When a community is living a devoted, obedient, *celebratory* lifestyle that is open to and welcoming towards outsiders, its lifestyle and existence becomes a practical embodiment and proclamation of the Good News,[^cf27] which is practically irresistible to those who are seeking
+-	When a community is living a devoted, obedient, *celebratory* lifestyle that is open to and welcoming towards outsiders, its lifestyle and indeed its existence become both a practical embodiment and a proclamation of the Good News,[^cf27] which is practically irresistible to those who are seeking.

 #### A believing community ####

-A believing community reflects its evangelistic function through being a believing community *and* a community of believers.
+A messianic community reflects its evangelistic function through being both a *believing community*and a *community of believers*:

--	Messianic Communities are bound together by a shared trusting faithfulness towards the Messiah: expressing confidence in what God has done through him and faithfully responding to our corporate, messianic vocation.
+-	Messianic communities are bound together by a shared trusting faithfulness towards the Messiah: expressing confidence in what God has done through him and faithfully responding to our corporate, messianic vocation.

--	Sharing our *daily bread* with others represents a form of *proclaiming the Messiah*, as our hospitality proclaims (announces; demonstrates) his victory over self-centred living.
+-	Sharing our daily bread with others represents a form of *proclaiming the Messiah*, as our hospitality proclaims (announces, demonstrates) his victory over self-centred living.

 ### One community, two roles ###